This program is closed for the time being.

 Grant funding will be a 50 percent match, up to a maximum limit matching level of $10,000.
+Program support is made possible through Ag Excellence funding provided by the Commonwealth of Pennsylvania.

 Eligibility and Requirements